alstampe/Capstone---NLP-project/capstone report template.md

 NLP enjoys a wide variety of resources for prepping and transforming data, Nevertheless, there is room for coding and adjusting before, during and after package usage.

-Choice of tokenization algo.
+Choice of tokenization algorithm.
-Hyphenated words
+Hyphenated words - do I keep them?
 Stopword removal on sentence level
 LDA parameters
+Vector parameters
+Number of epochs

+The models were kept, the parameters tweaked

+Choices of levels where to operate